acworkma/azlab/apim/ldap/readme.md

 ldapsearch -H ldap://<yourhost>:1389 -x -D cn=root -w secret -LLL -b "o=myhost" cn=root
 ```
 - In the server window: Notice the service is running
-- In the ldapsaerch window: You will bind and get a the root record
+- In the ldapsaerch window: You will bind and get the root record

 ## Simple LDAP Client
 - Add ldapclient.js to your Ubuntu host